Search the best hotels in Phnom Penh

-Despite all the photos you’ve probably seen of Cambodia’s glimmering capital, many people find Phnom Penh hasn’t lost its feeling of exoticism and promise.
+Phnom Penh, Cambodia’s glimmering and bustling capital, has an undeniable charm.
 From the wonderful views of the mighty Mekong river to the traditional palaces, the smells of the markets, the bikes and motorbikes and the magical humidity, this is the Asia many people long to visit.
 This is a capital city, so the best places to stay in Phnom Penh range from the very affordable to the rather opulent, but generally our Guru’s prefer smaller, independent hotels in the heart of the historic district, often with amazing Mekong views.

 There’s not quite enough electricity to go around here, but the tourist area, by the riverside, is fairly well catered for and littered with great bars and cafes.
 There are also plenty of touts, but Phnom Penh is generally pretty friendly.